camunda/camunda-docs/docs/product-manuals/zeebe/open-source/deprecated-features.md

 ## Removed in 1.0

-The support for yaml workflows was removed as of release 1.0.
-The `resourceType` in Deployment record and Workflow grpc request are deprecated, they will always contain `BPMN` as value.
+The support for yaml processes was removed as of release 1.0.
+The `resourceType` in Deployment record and Process grpc request are deprecated, they will always contain `BPMN` as value.